tus/tus-resumable-upload-protocol/protocol.md

 resources.
 The response of a `HEAD` request MUST NOT contain the `Offset` header.
 The `Entity-Length` header MUST be included if the length of the final resource can be calculated at the time.
-Responses to `HEAD` requests against partial or final uploads MUST include the `Concat` header and its value as sent in the file creation request.
+Responses to `HEAD` requests against partial or final uploads MUST include the `Concat` header and its value as sent in the upload creation request.

 #### Headers